bekk/bekk-christmas/post/javascript/javascript-javascript.md

 null === undefined // false
 ```

-`null` and `undefined` are special cases and we have to accept that they are equal when using double quotes.
-But i’m not sure if I like it...
+`null` and `undefined` are special cases and we have to accept that they are equal when using double-quotes.
+But I’m not sure if I like it...

 #### 3 If `x` and `y` are the data types number and string - try to convert the string into number and perform ==